nishtechie22/FindDefault/README.md

  4. Balance the dataset and train the model.
  5. Tune the hyperparameters.

+## Future work
+While this project lays a solid foundation for credit card fraud detection, there are several areas for future improvement and exploration:
+1. Advanced Models: Experiment with more sophisticated machine learning algorithms such as ensemble methods (e.g., Gradient Boosting) or deep learning techniques (e.g., neural networks) to potentially improve classification performance.
+2. Integration with External Data: Incorporate external datasets, such as user behavior or location data, to enrich the model's context and improve prediction accuracy.
+3. In this project, hyperparameter tuning improved the model's ability to generalize to unseen data, resulting in better precision and recall metrics.
+Future work will focus on further refining these hyperparameters and exploring automated tuning methods for even greater performance enhancements.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request to propose changes or improvements.